 Consignments valued at more than £135

 Normal VAT and customs rules will apply on importation of the goods into Great Britain from outside the UK or into Northern Ireland from outside the UK and EU.

-Read VAT Notice 702 to find out more about how imported goods are treated for VAT purposes.
+Read Import goods into the UK to find out more about how imported goods are treated for VAT purposes.